 One step further is to relax the complete observability assumption of the world state.
 This gives raise to the Partial Observability Markov Decision Processes (POMDPs), that add to the MDP formulation an observation model: a finite set O of possible observations that the robot can perform, as well as the conditional probabilities of making a specific observation o in state s.
-Reformulating planning in the belief space, i.e. probability distributions over the 11 Hertzberg and Chatila (n 2).
-12 ibid.

-state space corresponding to the robot's belief of being in such state after executing action a or observing o, the same search techniques as in MDPs can be applied, namely VI or PI.
-As belief space is exponentially larger than state space, only quite simple POMDPs can actually be tackled in this way, although also some approximations make it more tractable13.
+Reformulating planning in the belief space, i.e. probability distributions over the state space corresponding to the robot's belief of being in such state after executing action a or observing o, the same search techniques as in MDPs can be applied, namely VI or PI.
+As belief space is exponentially larger than state space, only quite simple POMDPs can actually be tackled in this way, although also some approximations make it more tractable.